- Cardiovascular Health Home

 |Indicator||Date of Most Recent Measure||Current Measure||Trend|

 - A stroke is a medical emergency.
-Many patients with an ischemic stroke can benefit from receiving the drug alteplase to break up the blood clot in the brain.
+If diagnosed quickly, there are treatment options to help patients recover.
+Many patients with ischemic stroke can benefit from clot-busting medicine (thrombolytic drugs) that help to break up the blood clot in the brain.
 The more quickly the treatment is given through an injection into the vein (also called an IV), the better it can help to reduce the damage caused by a stroke.

-- In 2018, almost three-fourths of stroke patients arriving at Minnesota hospitals met the national stroke treatment goal of receiving IV-alteplase within 60 minutes of arriving in the emergency department.
+- In 2018, almost three-fourths of stroke patients arriving at Minnesota hospitals met the national stroke treatment goal of receiving IV-thrombolytics within 60 minutes of arriving in the emergency department.

 - The number of patients meeting this goal has shown slight improvement over the last few years, but there are differences between hospitals designated as Primary or Comprehensive Stoke Centers or Acute Stroke Ready Hospitals by the Minnesota Department of Health and hospitals who have not received designation for their stroke care.